evgenyneu/moa/README.md

 ## Caching

 Moa uses the built-in NSURLSession caching methods.
 It creates a dedicated cache storage that is separate from the app's shared url cache.

-### Changing cache settings

 You can change the cache settings at any moment by setting the `Moa.settings.cache` property.

 ### Change cache request policy